-It may be unrealistic to expect returns of 10.7% per annum, but it’s still possible to achieve higher returns than those offered by savings accounts or government bonds.
-Here, I offer three tips for investors seeking sustainable, higher income in 2020 and beyond.
+It may be unrealistic to expect returns of 10.7% per annum but it’s still possible to achieve higher returns than those offered by savings accounts or government bonds.
+However, you and your money will have to work for them.
+I offer three tips for investors seeking sustainable, higher income in 2020 and beyond.

 A second, related point, is that investing for a short time period is unlikely to bring the best returns.
 A time frame of at least five years is likely to be needed, particularly when investing in higher risk assets such as shares.
 This allows time to smooth out the peaks and troughs that are inherent in stock markets.

 And thirdly, it’s important to start as soon as possible.
 This allows your investment to grow through the power of compounding.

 Looking more specifically into 2020, the dividend yield on most equity markets appears to be at attractive levels currently.
 Equity investments may be suitable for those seeking income who are prepared to take extra risk with their capital.

 As the chart below shows, current dividend yields look attractive both compared to recent history and, importantly, the alternatives available like cash deposit rates and bond yields.
 In particular, dividend yield levels are highest in Europe and Asia and at much higher levels than US markets.

 Savers may need to consider many more sources of income than in the past, including equities.
 Dividends contribute a high percentage of the total returns from equity markets in Europe and Asia (the remainder coming from rising prices) so as we look into 2020 this could be a good opportunity to do some research.